 Welcome to Summer Reading 2017!

-This summer challenge yourself to read as many books as possible, and don’t forget to include your family.
+This summer, set a goal and challenge yourself to read as many books as possible, and don’t forget to include your family.
 Follow the steps below to get started!

 - Click on the tabs at the top of the screen to view the Rebecca Caudill, Illinois Reads, and the ALSC suggested titles.